 120v AC Vacuum Pump Drawing Less Than 10 Amps At Start Up

-For use with Gast 5.5 CFM vacuum pump #72R645-V160-D303X This wiring method is specific to the Gast vacuum pump offered on the VeneerSupplies.com website but may also apply to other pumps.
-If you have purchased a rebuilt Thomas vacuum pump from us, please refer to the wiring information found on the PDF version of the kit instructions.
+This wiring method is specific to the 5 CFM vacuum pump that I used for this build but it may also apply to other pumps.
+If you have purchased a rebuilt Thomas vacuum pump from VeneerSupplies.com, please refer to the wiring information found on the PDF version of the kit instructions.

 If your pump has a power cord and plug-end attached, the easiest way to proceed is by cutting the cord leaving enough wire to reach from the vacuum pump to the utility box (plus 6 inches).